revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 ---

-8. In which order does maven searches for the dependencies?
+8. In which order does Maven searches for the dependencies?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)